 REPLY: How profound.
 Do you think Grann left the following out on purpose?

 Leaves you with a slightly different impression.
 Doesn't it?
-Or what Grann didn't want you to read.
+Or what Grann didn't want you to know.
+Voila!
+Leave it out!

-But worldwide media and anti death penalty activists (often the same) bought into it, without fact checking and without any additional knowledge.
+But worldwide media and anti death penalty activists (often the same) bought into it, with no fact checking and no vetting.
 Why?
-Because they WANT to believe it and they want you to, as well.
+Only to dupe you.

 Is that possible?
 Likely?
 Sure?
 Guaranteed.